Is Noam Chomsky Wrong About Propaganda?

 But what’s conspicuously missing from both this list and Chomsky’s book is a real investigation into the impact propaganda has on people.
 There’s all sorts of evidence pointed to in order to demonstrate that, yes, systemic filters do in fact exist which generate an unconscious (or in some cases, conscious) bias in a supposedly free media ecosystem.
 But, how well is it actually working?
 It’s the claims surrounding the response of audiences where Chomsky leaves a lot presumed.

 Luckily, Chomsky leaves enough latitude in his theory that it is actually relatively falsifiable.
 In his theory, it’s not just outright communist positions that are continually under attack but also broadly progressive ones.
 Higher taxes, regulation, relaxed criminal justice policies, foreign policy positions, all of these (according to him) can pose threats to elite interests.
-We can use current events as a quick barometer
+We can use current events as a quick barometer to see how well the theory has aged.

-Chomsky claims flak is an inherently right-wing phenomenon: yet when the Washington Post was bought out by billionaire Jeff Bezos and had its editorial policy altered in a fashion suspected to suit his personal interests, the outlet faced an unprecedented financial backlash from critics on the left1.
+Chomsky claims flak is an inherently right-wing phenomenon: yet when the Washington Post was bought out by billionaire Jeff Bezos and had its editorial policy altered in a fashion suspected to suit his personal interests, the outlet faced an unprecedented financial backlash from critics on the left12.

 Similarly, in the recent NYC mayoral race, heavyweight papers such as the New York Times attempted to pull out every stop to influence coverage towards their preferred outcome.
 But ultimately, it didn’t matter: the candidate whose platform (by Chomsky’s metrics) would run counter to the interests of the local elites won by a landslide.